Your Friendly Local Game Store

 Machamp, the four-armed Fighting type Pokémon, is a card that defies all of the standards laid out in our Identifying Early Pokemon Cards article.
 Base Set Machamp confuses many people.
-Second only to Charizard, many people believe that their Machamp is worth large sums of money.
+Many believe that their Machamps are worth large sums of money.
 Perusing eBay, one can find many examples of listings for Machamp upwards of $500 and sometimes into the $1000 or $1500 range.
 Whether these listings are from people who truly don’t understand what they own or people simply trying to take advantage of others, the reality is that none of these listings ever convert into actual completed auctions.

 Machamp was printed in massive quantities–well into the millions.
 It is unknown exactly how many copies of Machamp were printed, but it is one of the most common Base Set rares in collections today.
 Of course, the laws of supply and demand apply here–being far more common than other Base Set rares, Machamp is worth far less.